tobykurien/WebApps/README.md

 Cookies are stored by Android's [CookieManager][], of which there is one instance per app.
 To avoid cookies from passing between sandboxes, the following has been implemented:

-- All cookies are deleted when opening a URL or web app
+- All cookies in the CookieManager are deleted when opening a URL or web app.
-- For saved web apps, the saved cookies are restored, and the app opened
+- For saved web apps, the saved cookies are restored, and the app opened.
-- When a
+- Cookies are only saved for the root domain of the saved web app, and made available to all sub-domains.
+- No 3rd party cookies are saved or sent.
+This may prevent some sites from working correctly.

+In short, there is a strict cookie policy in place that ensures that cookies are correctly sandboxed, and that no 3rd party cookies are saved or sent.

 Referer
 =======